HugoFernandes2343/LAPR4_2017-2018/docs/blue/s1140420/sp3/README.md

             new ExportToPDFView(this.getActiveCell().getSpreadsheet().getWorkbook());
         });

  The actual button that shows up on the website.
 It uses the current workbook (getWorkbook()).

-	ExportTOPDFView.java class (Client side)
+	ExportPDFView.java class (Client side), pt.isep.nsheets.client.lapr4.blue.s3.s1140420ExportToPDF

+ Here is a simplified snapshot of how a Workbook can be exported.
+The actual method has additional logic to allow selection of a Spreadhsheet or a Cell range

  btnExport.addClickHandler(event -> {